aau-claaudia/hpc/docs/mistral/terms-and-conditions.md

 ## 1. Who may use Mistral at AAU

-Mistral Vibe and AI Studio are provided by Aalborg University (AAU) for **academic research activities**.
-The services must not be used for any teaching, commercial or private purposes.
+Mistral Vibe and AI Studio are provided by Aalborg University (AAU) for academic research activities only.
+For the purposes of these Terms, research activities are defined as activities that contribute directly to research that **has received approval from the Research Ethics Committee**.

+The services may be used by:

+* Academic employees (VIP) for research activities (as defined above).
+* Administrative employees (TAP) where the use directly supports research activities (as defined above).
+* Student assistants employed by AAU for research-related duties, where the work contributes directly to approved research (as defined above).
+This access is only possible with a valid AAU employee account.

+Students are not permitted to use the services in their capacity as students.

+The services must not be used for teaching, commercial, or private purposes.

 <!--